Mystaras/DOMjudge-judgehosts-AWS/README.md

 The [docker_start.sh](./judgehost/scripts/docker_start.sh) synchronizes the `judgehost password` and the `source code`.
 Therefore, if the any of the previously mentioned are modified/updated.
 Rebooting the judgehost VMs will suffice to apply any fixes and reconnect to the server without requiring any additional action.

 If you terminate manually a specific judgehost VM, a new VM will be automatically provisioned by the EC2 fleet scheduler.
 If you wish to scale down the number of judgehosts.
 Either *safely* stop the specific VM if you plan on using it again and don't mind the cost of a stopped instance.
-Or, decrease the number of judges on the CloudFormation template.
+Or, decrease the number of judges by updating the CloudFormation stack.

 Keep in mind that:
 - If you power-off/reboot a judgehost VM, all internal judging related data will be lost (see comments of [docker_start.sh](./judgehost/scripts/docker_start.sh))